Adrenomedullin

 Adrenomedullin (ADM) is a peptide hormone that plays an important role in various physiological processes throughout the human body.
 Initially discovered in 1993 from a pheochromocytoma, a tumor of the adrenal medulla, this 52-amino acid peptide is now recognized for its diverse effects, including vasodilation, regulation of blood pressure, and maintenance of the vascular system.
 ADM is widely expressed in tissues and also found in the circulation, exerting its influence on the cardiovascular, lymphatic, and endocrine systems, as well as demonstrating anti-inflammatory and tissue-protective properties.

-In humans ADM is encoded by the ADM gene.
-A similar peptide named adreomedullin2 was reported in rats in 2004 which exhibits a similar function.
+In humans, ADM is encoded by the ADM gene.
+A similar peptide named adreomedullin2 was reported in rats in 2004, which exhibits a similar function.

 Structure

 The human ADM gene is localized to a single locus on Chromosome 11 with 4 exons and 3 introns.
 The ADM gene initially codes for a 185-amino acid precursor peptide, that can be differentially excised to form a number of peptides, including an inactive 53-amino acid AM, e PAMP, adrenotensin and ADM95-146.
-Mature human ADM is activated to form a 52 amino acid, 6-amino acid ring, that shares moderate structural similarity to the calcitonin family of regulatory peptides (calcitonin, CGRP and amylin).
-Circulating ADM consists of both amidated active form (15%) and the glycated inactive form (85%).
-It has a plasma half-life of 22min, mean clearance rate of 27.4 mL/kg/min, and apparent volume of distribution of 880 ± 150 mL/kg.
+Mature human ADM is activated to form a 52-amino acid, 6-amino acid ring, that shares moderate structural similarity to the calcitonin family of regulatory peptides (calcitonin, CGRP and amylin).
+Circulating ADM consists of both the amidated active form (15%) and the glycated inactive form (85%).
+It has a plasma half-life of 22min, a mean clearance rate of 27.4 mL/kg/min, and an apparent volume of distribution of 880 ± 150 mL/kg.

 Adrenomedullin consists of 52 amino acids, has 1 intramolecular disulfide bond, and shows a slight homology with the calcitonin gene-related peptide (CGRP).
 The precursor, called preproadrenomedullin, consists of 185 amino acids and can be cleaved by plasma kallikrein at the Lys-Arg and Arg-Arg sites.
 By RNA-blot analysis, human adrenomedullin mRNA was found to be expressed in all tissues, and most highly expressed in the placenta, fat cells, lung, pancreatic islets, smooth muscle, and skin.

 Function

 Adrenomedullin (ADM) is a multifunctional peptide hormone that plays an important role in the homeostasis of the cardiovascular system and in inflammatory response.
 It acts as a potent vasodilator, regulating vascular tone and blood pressure through both endothelium-dependent and independent mechanisms.
 ADM exerts protective effects on the cardiovascular system by inhibiting apoptosis in endothelial cells, reducing oxidative stress, and regulating vascular smooth muscle cell proliferation.
 In the heart, it increases cardiac output and augments myocardial contractility.
 Beyond its cardiovascular functions, ADM demonstrates significant anti-inflammatory properties, modulating cytokine production and secretion in macrophages.
 It also contributes to the maintenance of vascular integrity, potentially reducing vascular permeability during inflammatory conditions.
 In addition, ADM has been implicated in angiogenesis, protection of organs, and tissue repair.
-Hence because of it;s wide ranging effects, it has potential therapeutic applications in a variety of diseases, including inflammatory bowel disease, sepsis, and cardiovascular disorders.
+Because of its wide-ranging effects, it has potential therapeutic applications in a variety of diseases, including inflammatory bowel disease, sepsis, and cardiovascular disorders.